AIRFARE

 Travel Agent? ( yeah, I said it!)

 Now I’m sure you’re thinking I am miss moneybags.
 Wrong.
-While it does feel very glamorous to call up my travel agent to reserve my window seat with vegetarian meal, extra leg room, and pillow- I assure you, I am not shelling out one more cent than I have to.
+While it does feel very glamorous to call up my travel agent to reserve my window seat with vegan meal, extra leg room, and pillow- I assure you, I am not shelling out one more cent than I have to.
 In 2012 I bought an incredibly cheap multiple destination flight from Madrid, Spain to Amman, Jordan to Bangkok, Thailand and all the way back to Madrid for 600 euro.
 You read that right.
 Don’t discount a local travel agent, it doesn’t hurt to ask and you may very well be surprised.

 Air Asia